4.7 Youth work to foster social inclusion

 Applications that may be supported come in most cases from non-profit organisations engaged in voluntary work, but even municipalities may be granted the right to implement a project.
 In such case, the project should be innovative and conducted in close cooperation with a non-profit organisation.
 A project can be granted funding from the Inheritance Fund for three years.

 In 2022, 741 million Swedish kronor (70 million euros) were distributed in project grants.
-About 155 million Swedish kronor (15 million euros) for projects with target group children and about 379 million Swedish kronor (36 million euros) for projects targeting youth (Annual Report 2022).
+About 155 million Swedish kronor (15 million euros) went to projects for children and about 379 million SEK (36 million euros) to projects for youth (Annual Report 2022).

 Government grants

 The Swedish Agency for Youth and Civil Society (MUCF) is the government agency for matters relating to youth policy and civil society.
-The agency shall, according to its ordinance, work to ensure that the objectives of youth policy and of civil society policy will be achieved by:
+The agency shall, according to its ordinance (Förordning (2018:1425)), work to ensure that the objectives of youth policy and of civil society policy are achieved by:

-In 2022, 330 million Swedish kronor (31 million euros) were deposited as a state grant to youth organisations.
+In 2024, 288 million Swedish kronor (27 million euros) were distributed in state grant to youth organisations.
 See section 1.7 Funding youth policy for more information.